n00p3/gnome-shell-extension-brightness-manager/readme.md

-To this extension works you need first at all install ddccontrol by running
+For this extension to work it is needed first of all install ddccontrol by running
 	sudo apt-get install ddccontrol

 Later you have to allow ddccontrol to run as sudo.
 You can do this by editing your sudoer file as follows: